 - Baseline – a line contiguous to the coast

 - Internal Waters – Waters within the baseline – countries are free to determine conditions of entry for foreign vessels, and freedom of navigation or innocent passage does not apply.

 - Territorial Sea – 12 nautical miles from the baseline – the coastal state has sovereignty.
 Coastal states may set additional pollution standards, but regulation must not be contrary to the right of innocent passage of foreign vessels.

 - Exclusive Economic Zone (EEZ)- the area adjacent to the Territorial Sea – 188 nautical miles beyond the Territorial Sea and 200 nautical miles past the baseline.
 This does not arise automatically and must be claimed.
 Coastal states have sovereign rights for exploring, exploiting, conserving, and managing natural resources.
-The coastal states have an obligation to establish management and conservation regimes for living resources.
+The coastal states must establish management and conservation regimes for living resources.
 These areas have a right to freedom of navigation, and conservation measures must not exceed those sent at the international level.

 - Continental Shelf – the seabed adjacent to and beyond the territorial sea – a minimum of 200 nautical miles and up to 350 nautical miles when the shelf extends out that far.
 The coastal state has the inherent right to the natural resources in the continental shelf area, regardless of whether it explores or exploits them.

 - High Seas – waters that are not otherwise classified above and not under the exclusive jurisdiction of any state.
 There are few restrictions on the high seas.
 Flag states have exclusive jurisdiction to prescribe and enforce their regulations on the high seas.
 International environmental protection standards apply.
 Fishing is subject to UNCLOS and the 1995 UN Fish Stocks Agreement.

 - Area – the deep seabed beyond any national jurisdiction.
-The International Seabed Authority governs the exploration and exploitation of natural resources in the area.
+The International Seabed Authority governs the area’s exploration and exploitation of natural resources.